-All patients suffered from NG (n=46, mean age M±SD was 48±12 years, range 30-64) were hospitalized in the Head and Neck Department of the Medical Radiological Research Centre.
+All patients suffered from NG (n=46, mean age M±SD was 48±12 years, range 30-64) were hospitalized in the Head and Neck Department of the Medical Radiological Research Centre and informed consent was taken from the subjects.
 Thick-needle puncture biopsy of suspicious nodules of the thyroid was performed for every patient, to permit morphological study of thyroid tissue at these sites and to estimate their ChE contents.
 For all patients the diagnosis has been confirmed by clinical and morphological results obtained during studies of biopsy and resected materials.
 Histological conclusion for all thyroidal lesions was the colloid NG.
 Normal thyroids for the control group samples were removed at necropsy from 105 deceased (mean age 44±21 years, range 2-87), who had died suddenly.
 Samples were obtained within 48 hours after a sudden death.
 The majority of deaths were due to trauma.
-A histological examination in the control group was used to control the age norm conformity, as well as to confirm the absence of micro-nodules and latent cancer.
+Histological examination was used in the control group to match the age criteria, as well as to confirm the absence of micro-nodules and underlying cancer.